-You have a very unique and recognisable illustration style.
+How has your style evolved?
 Was there a lot of trial and error involved in coming work in this was or has it always been the way you created work?

 I think that it’s just kind of developed overtime, it has definitely changed a lot over the course of my final year at art school.
 I think in my 4thyear I’ve learnt to let go and relax a bit.
 Which has lead to projects like ‘Bygone Magic Stone’ and The Shroud.
 I feel like those two projects have shown the restraint I’ve learnt to apply to my work in order to create bold and eye-catching work that doesn’t feel overworked.

 Ultimately, I feel like my illustration style is an amalgamation of all the projects I’ve worked on through the years.
-Boiling down to a mixture of collage and pencil work which I sometimes take into Photoshop, so I guess it’s sort of become a traditional-digital hybrid (but mostly traditional).
+Boiling down to a mixture of collage and pencil work which I sometimes take into Photoshop, so I guess it’s sort of become a traditional-digital hybrid (but mostly traditional)